nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### Adding a book rating

 1. Prerequisite: Book to be rated should exist in Quotesify.
+Use `list -b` to list all existing books and get book number.

-2. Test case: `add -r 5 Harry Potter /by JK Rowling`
+2. Test case: `add -r 5 1`, assuming book number 1 exists.

    Expected: Rating is added to the book.
 A message will be prompted to indicate rating has been added successfully.

 3. Other incorrect commands to try:
-   * `add -r`: rating score, book title and/or author fields left empty
+   * `add -r`: rating score and/or book number fields left empty
-   * `add -r 1000 Harry Potter`: rating score is out of the range
+   * `add -r 6 1`: assuming book number 1 exists, but rating score is out of the range
-   * `add -r 3 x`: where x is a book that does not exist
+   * `add -r 1 x`: where x is a book number that does not exist

    Expected: No rating is added.
 A message with error details will be prompted.